Empire State Youth Orchestra: Touring

+The ESYO Symphony Orchestra toured Portugal in 2016 and went to Slovakia, Austria, and the Czech Republic in 2025.

 The Youth Orchestra embarked on a fifth international tour in the summer of 2012 after accepting an invitation to perform at the 2012 World Expo in Yeosu, South Korea.
 The orchestra also gave concerts in Beijing, Shanghai, and Seoul.
 Previous tours included traveling to Austria and Hungary in 1989, to Spain in 1994, to Germany and the Czech Republic in 2000, and to Germany, the Czech Republic, and Austria in 2008.
 In the Summer of 2018 the ESYO Wind Orchestra embarked on an international tour for the first time, including Hungary.
+The Wind Orchestra will attend a wind band festival in Romania in April 2026.

 The 2008 tour was particularly distinguished as the Youth Orchestra premiered American composer Samuel Adler's piece "A Bridge to Understanding" with Dr. Adler accompanying the orchestra on tour.
 "A Bridge to Understanding" was commissioned by ESYO for its Youth Orchestra to perform in a festival of new music in March 2008.
 During that festival, ESYO ensembles premiered nine pieces - one commissioned for each of ESYO's performing ensembles.
 The festival was funded in part by a $100,000 grant from New York State Music Fund at Rockefeller Philanthropy Advisors.
 A future tour will occur in July 2020 to Argentina and Uruguay.